SolemmaLLC/ClimateStudioDocs/docs/assignMaterials.rst

 Assign Materials
 ================================================
-Each object in the Rhino scene is located on a single layer.
+Each object in a Rhino scene is located on a single layer.
 ClimateStudio uses these layers to assign material properties to scene objects.
 Objects on layers without an assigned material are **ignored** by all lighting simulations.

 .. figure:: images/AssignMaterials.jpg